IFK Kristianstad: Title drought (1957–2007)

 Kristianstad suffered two successive relegations in 1958 and 1959.
 After spending two seasons at the third level they were promoted to the second division, where they remained until being promoted back to Allsvenskan in 1970.
 By this time, a playoff tournament featuring the top 4 in the league had been introduced to determine the champions.
 The 1970s was the first time that the club featured a significant number of players from outside the Kristianstad area, including Thomas Persson, Einar Jakobsson and Lars-Göran Jönsson.
 In 1971–72, Sjunnesson coached the team to a fourth place in the league, earning them a spot in the playoffs, but they were eliminated by SoIK Hellas in the semi-finals.
 In 1972, Kristianstad players Sten Olsson and Persson were included in Sweden's squad for the Olympics.
 Coached by Leif Rosenberg, Kristianstad finished second in the league in 1974–75 and qualified for the playoffs.
 They won the semi-finals against Heim but lost the finals to Drott.
 The club was relegated in 1981 and only played 3 of 11 seasons in the top flight from 1981 to 1992.

-From 1990–91 until 2002–03, Swedish league handball was split into autumn and spring leagues.
+From the 1990–91 season until 2002–03, Swedish league handball was split into autumn and spring leagues.
 The eight highest-ranked teams in the autumn edition of the top division, now known as Elitserien, qualified for the spring league whereas the remaining four were relegated to compete in Allsvenskan along with teams from each of the two second-tier Division 1 leagues.
 In 1994–95, coach Urban Harju led the team to sixth place in the spring league, which earned them a spot in the playoffs.
 However, they lost the quarter-final series.
 In 1996–97, now with Dragan Mihailovic as coach, they finished fifth in the spring league, but again lost the quarter-final series.
 The following season, they finished 11th in the league and were relegated after finishing 7th in Allsvenskan.

 This relegation was followed by a period of financial trouble for the club.
 By the end of 2000, it had 2.7 million SEK in debt, and was unable to pay its players and staff.
 Additionally, in 2002, a former chairman and three board members were charged with tax evasion, being accused of having evaded taxes for payments of 1.7 million SEK between 1995 and 1997.
 Bankruptcy was a very real possibility for the club.
 However, the tax evasion trial was cancelled due to one of the suspects, whom the prosecutor believed to hold key information, falling severely ill.
 By 2003, the club had stabilised its economy and paid its debts.
 This period was also the club's on-field nadir; they sank as low as the fourth level in the spring of 2000 and the spring of 2002.